paserafim/TypeScriptWithNodeExpress/README.md

 ## Working with typescript, node and express.
 Testing TypeScript capabilities.

-Verify how types can help avoid erros during your developing stage.
+Verify how **types** can help avoid errors during your developing stage.